NathanZaldivar/smserver/README.md

 twilio_phone_number = '+1' + '9488888888'

-IPV4 = '192.168.0.0'
+IPv4 = '192.168.0.0'
 ```

 once you do this you can save and close.

 _Port fowarding_

-The next and final step is to port forward to 59999 to the IPV4 of your machine for protocol TCP, this can be done by opening your router's settings and doing it there. if you're unfamiliar with port forwarding a guide can be found here : https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/
+The next and last step is to port forward to 59999 to the IPv4 of your machine for protocol TCP, this can be done by opening your router's settings and doing it there. if you're unfamiliar with port forwarding a guide can be found here : https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/
 be sure to set your ip of your machine to static, the guide goes over this in detail.

 once this is done you can run smserver.py, then send the command .status to your Twilio phone number from your verified phone number to check if it's up!